devennn/devennn.github.io/_posts/2020-01-20-python-logging-module.md

 ```
 FORMAT set the logging message format to desired output.

-Usine ```__name__``` will automatically set the name of logger according to the name of module.
+Using ```__name__``` will automatically set the name of logger according to the name of module.
 In this case, it will be set_logger.
 This is useful when setting up logger for different module.

 To save the output, create file using FileHandler. setFormatter will change the format and addHandler will make the logger channel the output to specified file ```logfile.log```